 Mei Foo, Kowloon, Hong Kong

 If you’re in the area, check out Organic Veggie Express in Sai Ying Pun’s local market.
-Hand pick locally grown superfood veggies while they’re fresh and ripe.
-Not only will it benefit your health, but will also support the local economy!
+The locally-grown superfood veggies are handpicked while they’re fresh and ripe.
+Not only will it benefit your health, but it will also support the local economy!

 Organic Veggie Express, 45 Centre Street, Sai Ying Pun, Hong Kong

 Editor’s note: This article was originally published on 25, April 2012 and updated by Alex Purcell Garcia on 28, August 2019.
 Thanks to Novella Lui for her contribution.